yihong0618/bilingual_book_maker/README.md

 - Use `--openai_key` option to specify OpenAI API key.
 If you have multiple keys, separate them by commas (xxx,xxx,xxx) to reduce errors caused by API call limits.
    Or, just set environment variable `BBM_OPENAI_API_KEY` instead.
 - A sample book, `test_books/animal_farm.epub`, is provided for testing purposes.
 - The default underlying model is [GPT-3.5-turbo](https://openai.com/blog/introducing-chatgpt-and-whisper-apis), which is used by ChatGPT currently.
 Use `--model gpt4` to change the underlying model to `GPT4`.
+You can also use `GPT4omini`.
   - Important to note that `gpt-4` is significantly more expensive than `gpt-4-turbo`, but to avoid bumping into rate limits, we automatically balance queries across `gpt-4-1106-preview`, `gpt-4`, `gpt-4-32k`, `gpt-4-0613`,`gpt-4-32k-0613`.
     - If you want to use a specific model alias with OpenAI (eg `gpt-4-1106-preview` or `gpt-3.5-turbo-0125`), you can use `--model openai --model_list gpt-4-1106-preview,gpt-3.5-turbo-0125`. `--model_list` takes a comma-separated list of model aliases.
-  - If using `GPT4`, you can add `--use_context` to add a context paragraph to each passage sent to the model for translation (see below).
+  - If using chatgptapi, you can add `--use_context` to add a context paragraph to each passage sent to the model for translation (see below).
 - Support DeepL model [DeepL Translator](https://rapidapi.com/splintPRO/api/dpl-translator) need pay to get the token use `--model deepl --deepl_key ${deepl_key}`
 - Support DeepL free model `--model deeplfree`
 - Support Google [Gemini](https://makersuite.google.com/app/apikey) model `--model gemini --gemini_key ${gemini_key}`